twak/hot-fuzz/README.md

 # hot-fuzz
 Snooper's charter fuzzer Chrome extension

-If you want to avoid various UK government arms viewing the websites you visit, you should probably start using a VPN from a non-UK company, and investigate the likes of TOR.
+If you want to avoid various arms of the UK government viewing the websites you visit, you should probably start using a VPN from a non-UK company, and investigate the likes of TOR.

 On the other hand, if are concerned that you web-history will be public if (when) your ISP (Virgin, TalkTalk, BT etc...) gets hacked, this extension gives you some deniability that you actually visited the websites that appear in their logs...by...wait for it...ensuring that all these websites already appear your logs!